CitizensFoundation/policy-synth/agents/docs/src/agents/solutions/ranking/rateSolutions.md

 # RateSolutionsProcessor

 The `RateSolutionsProcessor` class is responsible for rating solution components to problems on multiple attributes.
-It extends the `BaseProcessor` class.
+It extends the `BaseProlemSolvingAgent` class.

 ## Properties